Solar Panels and Battery Backup — How Sunlight is Turned Into Electricity and Stored to Power Your Home

 However, a newer technology using solar ‘microinverters’, allow solar panels to operate independently of each other.
 So if one module ends up in the shade, the others just keep on buzzing, resulting in much higher average system availability.
 That’s especially great news for solar arrays with inconsistent shading profiles.

-How Net Metering Works for California Solar
+How Net Billing Tariff Works for North Bay Solar